GabrielOnDelphi/Delphi-LightSaber-CoreLib/README.md

 **Filename convention**

 - 'c' -> The first c stands for 'cubic',
 - 'c' -> The second 'c' stands for 'core'.
-All files I posted in library/repository are 'core' because other libraries will be based on them.
+All files I posted in the library/repository are 'core' because other libraries will be based on them.
 - 'v'-> visual component
 - 'Graph'-> graphic library